Fluid Bed Powder Coating Applications

 Conventional industrial powder coating spray isn’t always the best choice for some of the more intricate applications.
-In those cases, our fluid bed dip process may be a better option.
-These coatings provide a thicker, heavier coating that covers surface blemishes and adds superior weather and wear resistance as well as having the ability to add color to the finish.
+In those cases, our fluid bed coating dip process may be a better option.
+The fluid bed coating provides a thicker, heavier coating that covers surface blemishes and the added coating thickness adds superior weather and wear resistance as well as having the ability to add color to the finish.

-Our fluid bed dip process uses finely ground powder particles in a bed that has a porous plate at the bottom that allows air to pass through and thus suspends the powder particles in a fluid-like state.
-The coating takes place by dipping the heated part into the powder bath as the melted powder particles form a fused film on the part.
+Our fluidized bed coating process uses finely ground powder particles in a bed that has a porous plate at the bottom that allows air to pass through and thus suspends the powder particles in a fluid-like state.
+The fluid bed coating takes place by dipping the heated part into the powder bath as the melted powder particles form a fused film on the part.

 Fluid Bed Dip Advantages:

 - Intermediate film thickness of .010 to .030 inch